Idearium/developers/kubernetes/README.md

 - `SVC` is the name we use to define a service (conceptually similar to services in Docker Compose).
 - `SVC=app` where `app` is the name of a Kubernetes location.

+## Kubernetes gotchas

+Everything has quirks, and Kubernetes has a few too.
+Here are some things you should know about Kubernetes.

+### kubectrl config

+`kubectrl` can be configured to work in multiple contexts.
+You can see the current context with `kubectrl config view`.

+When you use `c kc context set` to set `kubectrl` up for a specific project, it does it globally against the `kubectrl` command.
+Be aware of that when jumping from project to project.

+Alternatively, always use `c kc cmd` (i.e. `c kc cmd get all`) to execute `kubectl` commands. `c kc cmd` ensures the commands are always run with the Kubernetes context and namespace of the project you're running the command from.